 The key element of a bullish flag pattern is that it must occur after a strong upward move, which acts as the pole.
 It must be preceded by at least three large consecutive higher daily price closes.
 This is followed by a consolidation period, creating the flag part of the pattern.

 The size and shape of the flag will vary, though usually, it is a downward-sloping channel or triangle with either two parallel trendlines or several lower highs and higher lows.
-The volume should diminish as the price consolidates, and the price should stay within the boundaries of the flag.
+The volume should diminish as the price consolidates, and the price should stay within the flag’s boundaries.

 Once confirmed, a bullish breakout occurs when the stock closes above the upper trendline of the flag formation; this signals that buyers are willing to pay higher prices than before and that more buying could soon follow.
 The pattern is usually complete with a target projected equal to the flagpole height added to the breakout level.